How to Make $1000 a Week: 10 High-Income Ideas for 2026

 3. Selling Digital Products (Courses, Templates)

-Why it works: No inventory, instant delivery, near-100% gross margin.
+Why it works: no inventory, instant delivery, near-100% gross margin.
 Platforms like Shopify or Etsy handle distribution.

 Image via Etsy